 Timeframe: Annually review list of County-owned properties with potential for residential use.
 Refine interdepartmental process for evaluation by 2027.
-The County will enter into a ground lease with an affordable housing developer on County-owned land located on Middlefield Road in the unincorporated County by 202.
-The affordable housing developer will build 179 units at this site.
-The proposed housing development at this site was entitled in 2022 and will complete construction by the end of 2025.
+The County will enter into a ground lease with an affordable housing developer on County-owned land located on Middlefield Road in the unincorporated County by 2024.
 In addition, the County has engaged a developer in the phased redevelopment of a Housing Authority-owned site in Daly City.
 The first phase of redevelopment was ground leased to the developer in 2021 and is scheduled to complete construction in 2024.
 Future phases will be ground leased to the developer over the Housing Element cycle.